Andrew Jones, Co-Director

-Drew is Co-Director of Climate Interactive.
-An expert on international climate and energy issues, he is a system dynamics modeler, facilitator, trainer, and designer of simulation-based learning environments.
+Drew is Co-Founder and Co-Director of Climate Interactive.
+An expert on international climate and energy issues, he is a system dynamics modeler, keynote speaker, and designer of simulation-based learning environments.

 Trained in environmental engineering and system dynamics modeling through a B.A. at Dartmouth College and a M.S. in technology and policy at MIT, he worked in the 1990s at Rocky Mountain Institute and in the 2000s with Dana Meadows at Sustainability Institute.

-He and his team at Climate Interactive and MIT Sloan developed C-ROADS, the user-friendly climate simulation in use by the U.S. State Department’s Jonathan Pershing, John Holdren in the White House, Senator John Kerry and analysts for the Chinese Government.
+He and his team at Climate Interactive and MIT Sloan developed C-ROADS, the user-friendly climate simulation in use by climate analysts around the world.
+His interviews have appeared in multiple media, including the New York Times, U.S. News, and NPR’s Morning Edition.

 He lives with his family in the mountains of Asheville, North Carolina and teaches system dynamics at the Kenan-Flagler Business School at the University of North Carolina in Chapel Hill.

-Writings, videos and other media by Drew can be found here.
+Writings, videos and other media can be found here.